Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 In the blackened moon Of the horseback bandits Spurs chant out a song: "Swarthy little pony Where are you and your dead rider going?"
 Sturdy spurs, and strong Of the stirless bandit Who let the reins down: "Chilly little pony What a dagger-blossom!
 What aroma!"
 In the blackened moon Dusky Peak was bleeding, Bleeding from a wound.
 "Swarthy little pony Where are you and your dead rider going?"
 Then the night with spurs Kicked its sable sides and Pricked itself with stars: "Chilly little pony What a dagger-blossom!
 What aroma!"
 In the blackened moon Shrieks and screams!- Intoning Of the bonfire's horn!
 "Swarthy little pony Where are you and your dead rider going?"

-Up the ladder: Herman
+Up the ladder: Reckoning

 You must be logged in to leave comments.
 Vote: